web-dev-open/lab-js-basic-algorithms/README.md

-Welcome to your first bootcamp exercise at Root Learn!
+Welcome to your first bootcamp exercise at Open Bootcamp!